About Triump Energy

 Use A Platform That Integrates All Systems and Data in One Place

-StoreKeep allows comparisons from store to store, product category to product category, and SKU to SKU.
-Aggregating the separate systems means each manager has more complete insight into their area of the operation.
+Taiga’s Front Office Platformm allows comparisons from store to store, product category to product category, and SKU to SKU.
+Aggregating the separate systems means each manager has complete insight into their area of the operation.
 For instance, fuel managers can now look in one place to order fuel rather than opening numerous programs.

 Go at Your Own Pace

-Because Storekeep is modular, companies can choose to start by implementing it in just one aspect of the business.
-Then, they can add on other modules as they have the time.
+Because Taiga’s Front Office Platform is modular, companies can implement just the Platform to start.
+Then they can add on other modules (loss prevention, pricing optimization) as they need.
 Step-by-step implementation takes advantage of the efficiency and profit boost without overwhelming a small staff.

 Free Up Management Time While Increasing Insight